UniversalDependencies/docs/_fr-dep/obl-periph.md

 udver: '2'
 ---

-In FrenchSpoken, the `obl:periph` relation is used for nominals which are not required by the verb.
+FrenchSpoken uses  the `obl:periph` relation for nominals which are not required by the verb.
 The specificity of an `obl:periph`, compared to an [obl:mod](), is that the `obl:periph` nominal cannot be clefted.
 In addition, the `obl:periph` nominal cannot be moved inside the core of the sentence, unless it is put in parenthesis.

 ~~~ sdparse